vmware-archive/nsxraml/md-version/nsxvapi.md

 If either bindings or pools are not included in the PUT call, existing bindings or pools are deleted.

+If the NSX Edge autoConfiguration flag and autoConfigureDNS is true, and the primaryNameServer or secondaryNameServer parameters are not specified, NSX Manager applies the DNS settings to the DHCP configuration.

 NSX Edge DHCP service adheres to the following rules:
 * Listens on the NSX Edge internal interface (non-uplink interface)